Did you know that you might be missing out on sales with google-first SEO?

 Bing and Yahoo also have 24.2% of the market share in the US- much more than the 5% it has here in the UK.
 Some of this is down to the gamification of their search engine as it rewards searches with points that they can redeem against purchases in the Microsoft and Windows store.

 You will also be pleased to know that Google and Bing have very similar SEO requirements.
-But there are also differences.
+But there are also some differences to note.

 For Bing (and Yahoo) search engine, they take age and type of website into account – with government and educational websites coming up top.